Adaptive Transformers for Robust Few-shot Cross-domain Face Anti-spoofing: Method

 \subsection{Vision Transformer}

 We adopt the vision transformers (ViT) \cite{dosovitskiy2020image} as our backbone module to tackle the face anti-spoofing problem.
 Following the standard pipeline of ViT training, we split and reshape the input image into a sequence of flattened 2D patches.
-To retain the positional information, we prepend learnable positional embedding to the patch embedding.
 We use ViT to obtain the image representations and a multi-layer perceptron (MLP) head to get the classification prediction, \ie, whether the input image is a live or a spoof face.
+At each training iteration, we form a balanced batch by sampling the same amount of live and spoof images from $N$ source domain and a small subset of target domain $\{X_r^{\mathcal{S}_i}, X_f^{\mathcal{S}_i}, X_r^{\mathcal{T}'}, X_f^{\mathcal{T}'}\}$, where the sample size is $B$.
+The model prediction is $\{\hat y_r^{\mathcal{S}_i}, \hat y_f^{\mathcal{S}_i}, \hat y_r^{\mathcal{T}'}, \hat y_f^{\mathcal{T}'}\}$.
+We use the cross entropy loss $L_{ce}$ to train our model, which is defined by